Overview

 2. Brokerage for Client Referrals

-GFG receives no referrals from a broker-dealer or third party in exchange for using that broker-dealer
+GFG receives no referrals from a broker-dealer or third party in exchange for the Firm’s Clients

-GFG may permit Clients to direct it to execute transactions through a specified broker-dealer.
-Clients
+Clients may direct GFG to execute transactions through a specified broker-dealer.
+Clients must refer to

-must refer to their advisory agreements for a complete understanding of how they may be permitted
+their advisory agreements for a complete understanding of how they may be permitted to direct

-to direct brokerage.
-If a client directs brokerage, the client will be required to acknowledge in
+brokerage.
+If a client directs brokerage, the client will be required to acknowledge in writing that

-writing that the Client’s direction with respect to the use of brokers supersedes any authority
+the Client’s direction with respect to the use of brokers supersedes any authority granted to GFG

 B. Aggregating (Block) Trading for Multiple Client Accounts